Karan666/To-do-List-ReactJS-MySQL-Express.JS/README.md

 ## Acknowledgments

--The front-end of this project is built using React.
+- The front-end of this project is built using React.

--The back-end is powered by Express.js.
+- The back-end is powered by Express.js.

--MySQL is used as the database system.
+- MySQL is used as the database system.

--CORS and body-parser middleware are used for handling cross-origin requests and parsing request bodies.
+- CORS and body-parser middleware are used for handling cross-origin requests and parsing request bodies.